-- 1- Changing the operational definition of risk variable to fear of risk in banking transactions (psychological dimension variables) - 2- Integrating the two variables of desire for new experience and people's inner belief in innovation (psychological dimension variables) - 3- Integration of internal control and self-affirmation (psychological dimension variables) - 4- Operational definition of non-adherence and focus on previous traditions/methods to the variable of non-adherence to traditions (sociological dimension) - 5- Transfer/convey the influence of society from the psychological dimension to the sociological dimension - 6- Transfer/convey the variables of observing the success of others (& encouragement from others) from the sociological dimension to the psychological dimension
+- 4- Operational definition of non-adherence and focus on previous traditions/methods to the variable of non-adherence to traditions (sociological dimension) - 5- Transfer/convey the influence of society from the psychological dimension to the sociological dimension - 6- Transfer/convey the variables of observing the success of others (& encouragement from others) from the sociological dimension to the psychological dimension

-Second stage of Delphi
+5 Second stage of Delphi

 As alluded to earlier, the aim of utilizing the Delphi Method is to make decisions, consensus or group agreement on determining the variables effective in embracing technology.
 The most important condition for the use of Delphi, the need for expert judgment and the views of a large group, is consensus in accomplishing the results.
 In terms of number of stages, previous research recommend between 2-10 stages.
 However, classical Delphi consists of four stages, which researchers usually shorten it to two to three stages to achieve their research goals.
 Deciding on the number of steps/stages is largely practical or empirical and depends on the consistency of the respondents' answers in replying to the first stage questions.
-(Even though accuracy increases with additional stages, it often causes fatigue after three stages and often new and useful results are not acquired (Kalantari, 2013).
+(Even though accuracy increases with additional stages, it often causes fatigue after three stages and often new and useful results are not acquired.

-Changes to questions during second stage
+6 Changes to questions during second stage